 “I’m sure I can find something,” she said, and they headed back down the path, the two dragons and the woman who could have been a knight.

 The dean closed the door on the inspector and turned back into the vicarage.
 It felt very empty and worn, scuffed down by the passage of lives and feet and hands and thoughts.
 He stood there for a moment longer, then decided he’d do better to open all the curtains.
 Windows too, get some fresh air in here.
 He started in the dining room, with its now bare desk in the corner, and was walking out when something caught his eye.
 He crouched down to peer under the table.

 Was that – a packet of digestives?
 He fished it out, grimacing with distaste.
 There seemed to be – well, it was like drool, as if some dog had been lying in here worrying at them.
 But the vicar hadn’t had a dog.
 He held the packet up to the light.
 There were slashes in it that didn’t look much like teeth.
 It looked like the packet had been attacked by a knife.
 Or something with claws.

 He closed his eyes, murmured a quick prayer, then took the biscuits to the kitchen and dumped them in the bin.
 The sooner he was finished here, the better.
 Mystery biscuit monsters and neighbourhood hippies with poisoned salads were not in his job description.

-Part 4 coming soon – sign up at the bottom of the page to have it sent straight to your inbox!
+Part 4 is here – and you can sign up at the bottom of the page to have the final instalment sent straight to your inbox!